 Holger Osieck's Socceroos make the long journey to the dusty port city of Dammam to face Frank Rijkaard's Green Falcons in Group D

-Rijkaard already has a problem with Abdullaziz Al-Dosari, arguably the team's best player against Oman, out injured.
-The Dutchman's options are already depleted somewhat by injuries to defensive duo Abdullah Shuhail and Osama Al-Muwallad, while star Al Hilal midfielder Mohammad Al-Shalhoub could be called upon after warming the pine against the Omanis.
+Indeed, Rijkaard must decide on whether to persist with the 4-3-3 or go with a 4-4-2 as he did late against Oman.
+His options are depleted somewhat by injuries to defensive duo Abdullah Shuhail and Osama Al-Muwallad, while star Al Hilal midfielder Mohammad Al-Shalhoub could be called upon after warming the pine against the Omanis.

 |Australia (4-4-2): Schwarzer; Wilkshire, Neill, Ognenovski, Zullo; Emerton, Valeri, Jedinak, McKay; Cahill, Holman.||

 Socceroos coach Holger Osieck is likely to tinker with his side after an unconvincing display against Thailand where the front duo of Joshua Kennedy and Tim Cahill failed as a combination.
 Brett Holman may be pushed forward alongside Cahill, or the Everton man may drop into midfield with Josh Kennedy retaining his spot in attack having scored against the Thais.

 Mile Jedinak could be preferred in the centre of midfield to Neil Kilkenny, while Matt McKay may get a more advanced role after playing at left-back against the War Elephants but having had a big involvement in both goals.
 That could see Michael Zullo drafted in at left-back, while Osieck must decide on whether to persist with Matt Spiranovic in defence or recall the more experienced Sasa Ognenovski.

 ||DID YOU KNOW?|